rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/installscript/Docker/_index.en.md

 Install Docker with this [guide](https://docs.docker.com/engine/install) to ensure its the most up to date!

-Or you can install docker wit this single command.
+Or you can install docker with this single command.

 ```
 bash <(wget -qO- https://get.docker.com)